 In a business environment on a company network, this can give hackers access to the same shared systems and folders that your computer has access to, leading to a data breach with far-reaching consequences.
 All it takes is for a high-level executive, member of the C-suite, or HR personnel with access to sensitive records to click that infected email and it’s game over for some businesses.

-Being aware of the dangers and spotting the signs is, therefore, more important than ever to prevent the disastrous effects of a successful cyberattack.
+Being aware of the dangers and spotting the computer malware signs is, therefore, more important than ever to prevent the disastrous effects of a successful cyberattack.
 These are the warning signs of a possible data breach and that your system has been infected.

 20 Computer Malware Signs To Be Aware Of

 Very often, malware and viruses will be disguised as regular notifications.
 Your computer will display the notification, often saying that your PC is infected and offering help to remove the threats.
 If you accept “help,” you will be prompted to visit a website and leave your credit card information to pay for the service of removing the threat.
 Even though such an attack pattern is not new and has been present for a while, people still fall for it very often.
+This is the most common of all computer malware signs.

 2. Sudden Sluggish Performance